redhat-cop/openshift-toolkit/backup_restore/README.md

 --- | --- | ---
 `ocp-master-cert-backup.sh` | Creates a backup of the master certificates. | Must be run on an OCP master node.
 `ocp-project-backup.sh` | Creates a yaml backup of all projects in the OpenShift cluster. | Must be run on an OCP master node.
+`ocp-etcd3-pods-backup.sh` | Creates a backup of the etcd (data snapshot & config).
+Also manages backup retention. | Must be run on the OCP nodes running the etcd static Pods (usually masters).
 `master-backup.yaml` | Ansible clone of the bash `ocp-master-cert-backup.sh` script.